EOFY Offer: 90% off your plan for your first 3 months

 Maintain work-life balance

-Work-life balance protects how productive you are over the long term.
+Work-life balance protects your productivity over the long term.
 Working excessive hours leads to burnout.
 Research shows that reducing "excessively long" working weeks (defined as 48 hours or more) is a key way to improve individual productivity and avoid inefficiency.

 Small business owners often feel pressure to be always on.
 But sustainable productivity requires recovery time.